samar-1601/ERP_auto_login/README.md

 ![](2021-12-12-14-49-44.png)

 WOILA!!
-Now run the autoERPlogin.exe file and enjoy logging in ERP automatically without the hastle of typing everything afresh, everytime.
+Now run the autoERPlogin.py file and enjoy logging in ERP automatically without the hastle of typing everything afresh, everytime.